Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Collective modes of relativistic collisionless plasma

 Let us comment on the effect of fermion masses.
-While we have used chiral kinetic theory, real fermions such as electrons and quarks are massive, and this limits the applicability of our discussion.
-Since the CME is unaffected by fermion masses \cite{Fukushima:2008xe}, only the anomaly equation (\ref{eq:Chiral_anomaly_fluctuation}) is modified through the explicit breaking of the U(1)$_{\rm A}$ symmetry. \footnote{Unlike the CME, the CSE is affected by fermion masses \cite{Metlitski:2005pr,Gorbar:2013upa,Guo:2016dnm}.
-However, since we focus on the axial current transverse to the magnetic field, our result is independent of the CSE.} This mass effect induces chirality flipping, which violates chiral charge conservation.
+While we have used the chiral kinetic theory, real fermions such as electrons and quarks are massive, and this limits the applicability of our discussion.
+Although the CME is unaffected by fermion masses \cite{Fukushima:2008xe}, the anomaly equation (\ref{eq:Chiral_anomaly_fluctuation}) is modified through the explicit breaking of the U(1)$_{\rm A}$ symmetry. \footnote{Unlike the CME, the CSE is affected by fermion masses \cite{Metlitski:2005pr,Gorbar:2013upa,Guo:2016dnm}.
+However, since the anomaly relation (\ref{eq:Chiral_anomaly_fluctuation}) does not include the axial current in our setup, our result is independent of the CSE.} This mass effect induces the chirality flipping, which violates chiral charge conservation.
 In the collisionless regime, however, scattering is negligible, so our results remain valid.
-In the next section, we estimate the chirality flipping time in the case of neutron star matter.
+In Sect.~\ref{sec:Imp_neutron_star}, we estimate the chirality flipping time in neutron star matter, which turns out to be sufficiently longer than the relaxation time.